maryglover/wpu-bio231/bio231-syllabus.md

 ### Slack

 Slack is a communication platform which can be accessed through an internet browser, desktop client, or mobile app.
-In this course, we will use slack for troubleshooting R code in class.
+In this course, we will use slack for troubleshooting R code in class. **For information on how slack will be used in the course see [here](slack_how_to).**

 Students are encouraged to ask questions and to engage in slack.
 Slack will provide a simpler and quicker way to share code during class data analysis activities.